Abandonment of a Pipeline

-If you have a concern about a proposed abandonment project, you can submit a Statement of Opposition to Abandonment [WORD 658 KB] to the CER within 30 days of being notified about the abandonment application.
-The Commission will review the statements of opposition and may hold a public hearing.
+Anyone who has specific concerns about a company’s proposed abandonment project can submit a Statement of Opposition to Abandonment Application (PDF: English / PDF: French) to the CER within 30 days of being notified about the abandonment application.

-Download the CER Statement of Opposition to Abandonment Application form from our website or call 1-800-899-1265 or email firstname.lastname@example.org for a copy.
+Download the Statement of Opposition to an Abandonment Application form or call 1-800-899-1265 or email firstname.lastname@example.org for a copy.

-What happens after you file your statement of opposition?
+What happens after you submit a statement of opposition?

 What does the Commission consider when assessing an abandonment application?

 While each abandonment application will be unique, the Commission typically considers: